Joecstarr/thesis/sections/software/documentation/notations/arborescent_planar_tangle_tree.md

 ###### Encode Function

-The encode function takes in a `note_awptt_node_t` and encodes it into the linearized string form of the AWPTT.
+The encode function takes in a `note_wptt_node_t` and encodes it into the linearized string form of the wptt.

 This process is described in the following state machines: